jiahuei/COMIC-Compact-Image-Captioning-with-Attention/README.md

 # COMIC: Towards a Compact Image Captioning Model with Attention

-Updated 06 June 2019 (Pre-trained model repo)
+Updated on 06 June 2019 (Pre-trained model repo)

 Released on 03 June 2019.